Back to Blog

 Posted by

 This January update marks a pivotal moment for rtcStats.
-As our second release of the year, we are officially moving to Version 1.0.
+As our second release of the year (after our CPU Insights release earlier this month), we are officially moving to Version 1.0.

 This transition signifies our evolution beyond the "early stage" service phase into a mature, production-ready platform.
 The catalyst for this milestone is the integration of our sophisticated AI engine, which transforms raw WebRTC data into actionable narratives.